nathan-tournant/zumba-cafew-cafew-carnaval/README.md

 **TO DO**

-- [ ] : As a player, I want to destroy ennemy when I shot them
+- [ ] : As a player, I want to destroy ennemy when I shoot them
 - [ ] : As a player, I want to decrease my life when I am touch by an ennemy
 - [ ] : As a player, I want to decrease my life when I fall